Charvit123/BizCoding/README.md

 cd BizCoding
 ```

-## Step to run InstaBook in local machine
+## Step to run BizCoding in local machine

 > **Step to run `virtualenv`**